Receiving a great score on the LSAT is the most important thing you can do to secure a spot in one of the top law schools in the US and Canada.

 - Kaplan LSAT Live Online – 2nd Top Live-Online (Now you can get $100 off your course)

-These courses offer different features and are designed for different types of needs.
+These courses offer different features and are designed for different needs.
 They also come in a variety of price ranges.
-Below you will find all the crucial info about each course, so you can make up your mind about which one to take.
+Below you will find all the crucial info about each course, so you can decide about which one to take.

 Table of contents:

 - How this LSAT prep course list was compiled

 - A side by side comparison table of the top online LSAT courses

 - #1 LSAT Prep Course – LSAT MAX

 - #2 LSAT Prep Course – Princeton Review LSAT

 - #3 LSAT Prep Course – Magoosh LSAT

 - #4 LSAT Prep Course – Kaplan LSAT